 - Question: Are we required to bring our road up to any particular standards?
 Is there a requirement as to the level of maintenance and/or improvements we must provide? - Answer: At this time there is no standard established for existing zone roads, although compliance with Fire Safety Regulations is recommended.
-The property owners and residents in the zone determine the level of improvements and/or maintenance for roads within their zone, subject to approval of the Board of Supervisors.

-- Question: What happens to our money if we don't use it all during the year?
+The property owners and residents in the zone determine the level of improvements and/or maintenance for roads within their zone, subject to approval of the Board of Supervisors. - Question: What happens to our money if we don't use it all during the year?
 What if we don't have the work done that we budgeted for?
 Is our money lost?
-Can the County use it for other purposes? - Answer: By law, zone funds cannot be used for any purpose other than approved work in the zone and costs associated with operation and administration of the zone.
+Can the County use it for other purposes? - Answer: By law, zone funds cannot be used for any purpose other than approved work in the zone and costs associated with operation and administration of the zone, consistent with the terms of the special tax or assessment.
 Any funds budgeted but not used within one fiscal year are carried over into the zone's account for the next fiscal year.
 If budgeted projects are not completed, the funds will be available for the zone's use in the next year.
+For additional information, please reference Parts IV and V of the Guidelines.

-An exception is that if a zone were to be dissolved, and balance remained in the account, the excess funds at the time of dissolution would go to the County General Fund. - Question: Are there any restrictions on what can be done on our road? - Answer: One requirement of formation is that irrevocable offers of dedication for road and public utility easements be granted to the County1.
+Question: Are there any restrictions on what can be done on our road?

+- Answer: One requirement of formation is that irrevocable offers of dedication for road and public utility easements be granted to the County1.
 Once completed, this action establishes the road as a public road, subject to provisions of applicable State laws, including but not limited to the California Vehicle Code and Streets and Highways Code.
-Important provisions for public roads include: - access to the road cannot be restricted (no gates or any other barriers); - obstructions cannot be placed on or under the surface of the roadway which will impede the speed of vehicles in such a way as to cause discomfort or harm to persons in a vehicle (such as speed bumps, speed dips or undulations); however, rumble strips and delineators are permitted; - guide or directional signs are permitted; regulatory signs, such as speed limit or stop signs, require approval by the County Department of Transportation; - road work must be completed by a contractor under a fully executed written agreement with the County.
+Important provisions for public roads include: - > access to the road cannot be restricted (no gates or any other barriers); - obstructions cannot be placed on or under the surface of the roadway which will impede the speed of vehicles in such a way as to cause discomfort or harm to persons in a vehicle (such as speed bumps, speed dips or undulations); however, rumble strips and delineators are permitted; - guide or directional signs are permitted; regulatory signs, such as speed limit or stop signs, require approval by the County Department of Transportation; - road work must be completed by a contractor under a fully executed written agreement with the County.
 The contractor must meet the County's insurance requirements and satisfy licensing, bonding, and prevailing wage provisions of the Public Contract Code.
 Projects exceeding \$65,000 may require public bid and award made to the qualified low bidder.
 County staff will determine when bidding is required based on the project proposal provided by the zone advisory committee; - limited volunteer work is allowed, upon written approval by the County prior to the start of work; and - procurement of contracts and materials is subject to provisions of County Ordinance and Public Contract Code. - Question: If we cannot post a speed limit on our road, how can we control speeders?
 What is our liability if an accident should occur? - Answer: The California Vehicle Code states that travel on all public roads shall be at a prudent speed that in no way endangers property or life.
 The California Highway Patrol is responsible for public roads and will respond to calls on zone roads.